 Our thriving through innovation.
 Lessons from the top report show how top-performing companies use innovation to achieve a competitive edge.
 By embracing these principles, we hope more businesses harness science and technology innovation to drive their financial performance.

 As the strategic advisory arm of Australia’s national science agency, CSIRO Futures is uniquely positioned to help Australian businesses and government understand how science and technology can help unlock new opportunities and solve our biggest challenges.
 Drawing on the depth of expertise across CSIRO, our team has helped Australian companies and multinationals evaluate emerging technologies and plan their strategies to capture value from them.

 We also work at a national scale, having published nearly a dozen industry and technology roadmaps over the last four years.
 These roadmaps span nearly every major industry in Australia and are deep dives into sector-specific opportunities.
 They’re aimed at building consensus amongst senior decision-makers in industry, government and research.
 They combine our deep domain knowledge with our economic analysis and understanding of the Australian context:

 What’s next for CSIRO Futures

-Looking forward to 2021, we’ll be releasing new roadmaps on Australian critical minerals in clean energy value chains, on synthetic biology to create new medicines and food products, and on CO2 utilisation to turn a waste product into a valuable commodity.
+Looking forward, we’ll be releasing new roadmaps on Australian critical minerals in clean energy value chains, on synthetic biology to create new medicines and food products, and on CO2 utilisation to turn a waste product into a valuable commodity.
 We’re also beginning new investigations into the fight against infectious diseases and the growing market for future proteins.
 And we’re continuing to work with industry on ‘hydrogen hubs’ to aggregate hydrogen use, de-risk investment and lower the cost of hydrogen.

 Please get in touch if you’re interested in being involved in any of these activities or if you’d like to find out more about how we can help your company identify new technology-backed opportunities.